Category Archives: Gunnar Björnstrand

 I champion shots like this because they enrich the visual perspective and shift away from the story.

-Andersson is not the only actor who is excellent and second place belongs to Björnstrand as the father.
+Andersson is not the only excellent actor; second place belongs to Björnstrand as the father.
 His character is a writer and deeply pained.
-Revealed to have tried to commit suicide he is riddled with guilt, regret, and desperation.
+Revealed to have tried to commit suicide,e he is riddled with guilt, regret, and desperation.

 Towards the end of Through a Glass Darkly, I didn’t quite connect the dots when the characters go into detail about how god is equated with love.